fanchang0722/AIImageAnalysis/README.md

 it works so the code might be better understood.
 There are two neural networks inside the DDPG neural network.
 One neural network is the actor's neural network: a network designed to perform an action based on an input.
 The other neural network is the critic's neural network, which is designed to critique the actor's performance by assigning it a value based on how well it did (think of this as similar to giving the actor a rating from 1-10).
+The actor then performs differently based on the advice from the critic.

 ## How to Run the Code
 ### Installing Python/Anaconda/Packages (Windows)